-The geographical realignment of the world Jewish population reflects both their past sufferance from political discrimination and persecution, as well as socioeconomic development lags and lack of democracy in the various countries that lost Jewish population.
-The consequent mass migration from those countries, mostly in Eastern Europe, Asia, and Africa, generated large Jewish population declines.
-On the other hand, countries that offered a wider range of opportunities and greater freedom witnessed steady Jewish population growth or at least stability.
+The geographical realignment of world Jewry reflects past sufferance from political discrimination and persecution and lack of democracy, as well as socioeconomic development lags and lack of economic opportunities in the countries that lost Jewish population.
+The consequent mass migration from those countries generated large Jewish population declines, mostly in Eastern Europe, Asia, and Africa.
+On the other hand, countries that offered greater freedom and a wider range of socioeconomic opportunities witnessed steady Jewish population growth or at least stability (DellaPergola 2020b).
+This amounted at a huge westernization of world Jewry.